The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Flight Simulator

 \section{Flight Simulator}

 In this section, we briefly introduce the 6DOF flight simulation environment used in this research.
+Flight dynamics simulation has long served as a key tool for reliability and safety verification of aerospace systems, from early applications such as the Dynamic Flowgraph Methodology demonstrated on the Titan II space launch vehicle digital flight control system \citep{yau_demonstration_1995}, to recent risk-based control system designs for autonomous vehicles verified through formal methods and simulation-based testing \citep{johansen_development_2023}.
 We adopt the autonomous aerospace verification challenge benchmark, which was released as the basis for analyzing the detailed behavior of autonomous maneuvers for a remotely piloted high performance F-16 Falcon \citep{heidlauf2018verification}.

 The benchmark model is based on the textbook model, where the performance of F-16 has been extensively studied since the 1970s \citep{nguyen1979simulator, seto1999case, stevens2015aircraft}.
 The benchmark uses the linearized version of the nonlinear flight dynamics of the aircraft about a steady-state trim point (i.e., without gain scheduling), by assuming the autonomous aircraft is operating without sideslip, on a flat earth using the north-east-down frame, and with approximated aerodynamic coefficients.
 The benchmark model further ignores the leading edge flaps and experimental thrust vectoring control \citep{sonneveldt2006nonlinear}.
 The aerodynamic coefficients are reasonable approximations for the subsonic flight regime.
 Euler angle based equations of motion are used, however, they are limited to moderate intensity maneuvers, as they will encounter singularities when the pitch angle $\theta$ exceed $\pm \frac{\pi}{2}$, in which case quaternions should be used \citep{sonneveldt2006nonlinear}.
 Further explanation of the equations of motion is given in \Cref{subsec: dynamics}.